 From 2007 to 2008 Storme once again collaborated with good friend, musician, recording engineer and producer Anthony Cormican to create her 4th album.
 Working with drummer- Danny Susnjar and bass-Roy Martinez.
 The new album Something’s Gotta Give, released digitally in 2014 is another example of Storme’s exceptional songwriting talents, captivating her listeners with her unique voice and beautiful harmonies.

 Currently Storme has begun writing her 5th album.
-Alongside this Storme runs singing workshops in her local area and continues to perform her music at concerts and selected venues.
+Alongside this Storme runs singing workshops, sound healing workshops and private sessions and conducts two choirs in her local area and continues to perform her music at concerts and selected venues.

 Stay tuned for the new album. “ This album I want to be brought back to basics, I am going to simplify and create a beautiful sound with acoustic instruments and beautiful harmonies flavoured by my passion of music and singing of course!
-This new album will be recorded in the ancient solfeggio tuning of 444htz.
 This album will really resonate with where we are at presently in our growth and evolution as a planet, sparking inspiration and encouragement for us to really connect and love one another.”
 Storme 2014